Filled with crunchy Italian flavours, these easy baked stuffed tomatoes make a perfect vegetable side dish. Gluten-free

 - Use any kind of tomato you have on hand.
 I used these perfectly ripe greenhouse globe tomatoes.
-The kind that come on the vine in the supermarket.
+The kind that comes on the vine in the supermarket.
 They are easy to find.
 But keep this recipe in your back pocket for when your garden is overflowing with your home-grown varieties.

 - You can make this recipe gluten-free if you choose gluten-free panko bread crumbs.
 Not all panko crumbs are gluten-free.
 Many are made with wheat.
 Ian's makes a gluten-free variety.

 - You must use panko style crumbs for best results.
 Panko guarantees a crispy and crunchy final product.
-I’ve used regular bread crumbs and the result is less crunchy, a bit more dense.
+I've used regular bread crumbs and the result is less crunchy, a bit denser.
 Panko is the way to go.